Self-Organization of Self-Clearing Beating Patterns in an Array of Locally Interacting Ciliated Cells Formulated as an Adaptive Boolean Network: Simulations and Results

 \subsubsection{Imposed Asymmetry as a Starting Assistance For Self-Organized Self-Clearing}

 In this section we discuss the potential role of imposed asymmetries as a control parameter.
 As shown in Table \ref{tab:tab1} functioning settings either include DAU or BHL+L, or both - all other settings don't result in self-organized self-clearing states.
 Consequently, these settings may reveal a common characteristic which ultimately leads to self-organized self-cleaning.
 We realized that properly functioning parameter sets consistently impose an initial tendency of the transport direction.
-The initial area averaged transport speed $|\vec{v}_{0}|$ can be used in order to quantify the anisotropy of the transport at time $t'$=0.
+The initial area averaged transport speed $|\vec{v}_{g0}|$ can be used in order to quantify the anisotropy of the transport at time $t'$=0.
 In order to estimate the expected initial transport speed at $t'$=0 of a certain parameter setting, we used a grid consisting of 1500$\times$1500 actuators, which have been updated for a single timestep ($\Psi^0 \rightarrow \Psi^1$).
 This has been done for an ensemble of 100 simulation runs.
-The ensemble mean provides an estimate for the imposed initial transport speed $|\vec{v}_0|$.
-The most direct way to visualize the effect of $|\vec{v}_{0}|$ on the self-organizing behavior of the network is to divide the parameter settings into classes considering the values of $|\vec{v}_{0}|$ and to count the frequency of functioning parameter settings in each class.
-Fig.\ref{fig:v0_1} depicts the relative amount of functioning settings considering 14 $|\vec{v}_{0}|$-classes, whose class widths have been chosen logarithmically in the interval $[10^{-5},1]$.
+The ensemble mean provides an estimate for the imposed initial transport speed $|\vec{v}_{g0}|$.
+Fig.\ref{fig:v0_1} illustrates the frequency distribution of functioning (dark gray bars) as well as malfunctioning (bright gray bars) parameter sets consindering their corresponing $|\vec{v}_{g0}|$-classes (10 logarithmically spaced $|\vec{v}_{g0}|$-classes between $10^{-5}$ and 1).
+Note that the scale of the two ordinates differ by one order of magnitude.

-The relative frequency of functioning settings clearly increases with increasing $|\vec{v}_0|$.
-Moreover, all functioning settings correspond to $|\vec{v}_0|$-values being faster than 0.01 cells/it.
-Furthermore, the measures $|\Delta\vec{v}|$, $\rho_c$, $\langle\cos\theta\rangle$ and $|\vec{v_{\infty}}|$ classifying the parameter sets tend to increase with increasing values of $|\vec{v}_0|$, as shown in Fig.\ref{fig:v0_2}.
-Whiskers have been set in order to indicate the range covered by 95\% of all values, outliers are suppressed.
+It can be particularly seen that the relative frequency of functioning parameter sets increases with increasing $|\vec{v}_{g0}|$-values.
+Moreover, all functioning parameter sets correspond to $|\vec{v}_{g0}|$-values being faster than 0.01 cells/it.
+Correspondingly, the measures $|\Delta\vec{v}|$, $\rho_c$, $\langle\cos\theta\rangle$ and $|\vec{v_{\infty}}|$ classifying the parameter sets tend to increase with increasing values of $|\vec{v}_{g0}|$, which is illustrated in Fig.\ref{fig:triggv0}.

-Consequently, Fig.\ref{fig:v0_1} and Fig.\ref{fig:v0_2} indicate that $|\vec{v}_0|$ may trigger the model towards self-organized self-clearing.
+Consequently, Fig.\ref{fig:v0_1} and Fig.\ref{fig:triggv0} indicate that $|\vec{v}_{g0}|$ may trigger the model towards self-organized self-clearing.